piotr-cieslik/Piotr.SaldeoSmartApi/README.md

 The library was created based on documentation 3.0.22, from 25.03.2019.

-Before you start using it, please make sure you have valid username and token.
+Before using it, please make sure you have valid username and token.
 All operations requires same chunks of information:
 - operation path,
 - key-value pair of parameters,
 - token.

-## Get list of documents
+## Example: get list of documents
 ``` csharp
 // Specify your username.
 var username = Environment.GetEnvironmentVariable("SaldeoSmartUsername");